It Starts with Design: Measuring Business Impact through XM

-Imagine going on a road trip: you’d never get in your car without planning the route to get you to your destination.
+Imagine going on a road trip: you’d never get in your car without planning the route to your destination.
 What does this have to do with Experience Management (XM)?
 Without the direction of a strategic plan, XM programs often waste time and money, and may lose customers in the process.
-XM Design serves as that strategic plan, getting you from point A to point B by emphasizing the importance of the “why” behind collecting feedback.
+XM design serves as that strategic plan, getting you from point A to point B by emphasizing the importance of the “why” behind collecting feedback.
 This unified and cohesive strategy is essential in directing you to your final destination: an exceptional experience.

 Importance of Strategic Design